Key Insights from the French Market Analysis

 Source: Haya Energy Solutions

-In September, energy markets began to anticipate lower prices for both power and gas, while carbon allowance prices trended slightly upward.
-Power prices decreased across all maturities, with the most significant drops occurring in short & medium-term contracts like Q+2 which fells by around 5%.
-This decline suggests a weakened demand outlook or more comfortable supply conditions as we approach the autumn and winter months.
-The French calendar curve is in clear contango, with Cal-27 trading around €58.89/MWh, whereas other Western European markets remain in backwardation.
+In November, power prices decreased considerably across all maturities, with the most significant drops occurring in medium-term contracts like Q+2 which fells by around 13%.
+The French calendar curve is in clear contango, with Cal-26 trading around €52.37/MWh and Cal-27 at €55.14/MWh, whereas other Western European markets remain in backwardation.
+French calendar prices have reached its lowest level since last years.

 Regulation